Vollinger0/esm/readme.md

   - [ ] interactive mode for wipe galaxy tool?
   - [ ] actually make any option have a -batchmode when there are interactive prompts, defaulting to the most defensive option.
 - [+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
-- [ ] implement allowMultpleServerInstances switch.
-Once enabled, do not check for running instances of the game before starting, do not start if startmode is set to direct, etc.
+- [ ] implement allowMultpleServerInstances switch?
+Once enabled, do not check for instances of the game before starting, do not start if startmode is set to direct, etc.
-- [ ] implement warning/talkback via tickets
+- [ ] implement warning/talkback via tickets for when an admin is required (e.g. low disk space, etc.)
 - [ ] implement warning/talkback to server chat for syncs, backups probably even random stuff with funny hamster sentences.
 - [ ] integrity check: checks if things fit together (e.g. dedicated.yaml config), our own config when running multiple instances, etc.
     * or adapt config to dedicated.yaml, especially when paths change. probably as a sanity check implementation
+    * may also just check the config, e.g. if all paths exist
 - [+] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.

 ### optional
 - [-] usecase: create configuration? => probably not needed. the custom config covers our needs.

 ### done
+- [x] server-resume - usecase, for when you have to kill the script and start it again without having to kill the server.
 - [x] feature: add the ability to delete the discovered by flag to the wipe tool
 - [x] tool: deletes the "discovered by" flags for given systems/playfields (potentially also for wipes/purges)
 - [x] add some for spinner or similar when server is running, to see if the console-suspend-bug has hit again